 - Sound-signaling device You should carry a whistle or other sound-signaling device that can be used to signal other boats. - Visual distress signals It is recommended that an authority-approved pyrotechnic device be stored in a waterproof container on your watercraft.

 A mirror can also be used as an emergency signal.
-Contact your Yamaha dealer for more information. - Watch A watch is helpful so you will know how long you have been operating. - A towline can be used to tow a disabled watercraft in an emergency.
+Contact your Yamaha - Watch A watch is helpful so you will know how long you have been operating.